Scrap-Mods/networking-fix/README.md

 - **As a Client:** Improves your connection stability to the host, minimizing lag and desynchronization issues.

 ### Is it a trojan/virus? 🛡️
 No evidence suggests this mod is a trojan or virus.
-However, always scan downloaded files with antivirus software to ensure safety ([VirusTotal](https://www.virustotal.com/gui/url/a9bd90fcfaadada8a2eaf43d64dcb9d72f3cb6f2d3c4b9c468f0bf03bd2993ca/details)).
+However, always scan downloaded files with antivirus software to ensure safety.
+Here's the [VirusTotal](https://www.virustotal.com/gui/search/https%253A%252F%252Fgithub.com%252FScrap-Mods%252Fnetworking-fix%252Freleases%252Fdownload%252Flatest%252FNetworkingFix.dll) link to scan the latest version of the mod.

 ### Does it affect critical stuff like logic, physics, or other game mechanics? ⚙️
 No, this mod primarily focuses on resolving network packet stalling issues and does not impact game logic, physics, or other core mechanics.